 Here is another example, why does a European kid need to be fashionable?
 Why does he need to be entertained and spoiled by gifts and things, why does it have to be a copy of an adult?

 Talking about being fashionable, being in Italy we have entered the heart of a designers-world and it is not possible avoiding to notice.
 Pelts and fur are for the human species which they naturally don’t grow.
 People seem to live and wake up for parading through town at their best dressed.
-Ton in his yellow fake Turkish Crocs stands out, me in my open red sandals with purple socks too.
+I stands out in my open red sandals with purple socks.

 To come back to the point, I start to feel a pull towards a certain, other direction.